Rematriation: Cultural Significance

 Many of these performative traditions use rematriation as an outlet for addressing the systemic violences that are generated from the industrialization and capitalizing of Tribal lands.
-A 1996 report conducted by the Indian and Northern Affairs Canada (INAC) found that women ages 25–44 with Indigenous status “are five times more likely than other women of the same age to die as the result of Violence” (NWAC, 5).
+A 1996 report conducted by the Indian and Northern Affairs Canada (INAC) found that women ages 25–44 with Indigenous status "are five times more likely than other women of the same age to die as the result of Violence" (NWAC, 5).
 Sexual violence is also prevalent amongst industrial development as highlighted by the Dakota Access Pipeline (DAPL).
-A product of the Energy Transfer, the DAPL continues colonial violence by means of dispossession of Native lands for monastery gain while also providing a ‘safe haven’ for registered sex offenders and human traffickers.
-This issue stems from the companies erection of temporary worker camps or “man camps” that see the frequent failing of offenders registering with the Tribe and living on or near Tribal lands (Deer and Nagle, 36).
+A product of the Energy Transfer, the DAPL continues colonial violence by means of dispossession of Native lands for monetary gain while also providing a 'safe haven' for registered sex offenders and human traffickers.
+This issue stems from the companies erection of temporary worker camps or "man camps" that see the frequent failing of offenders registering with the Tribe and living on or near Tribal lands (Deer and Nagle, 36).
 Extractive industries also fail to acknowledge and address the violence that their companies bring to Indigenous communities which mimics the broader issue of reconciliation where many First Peoples find these practices as an attempt of assimilation rather than the transformation of structures to prohibit the continuity of assaults (Schmidt, 6).
-The call for rematriation challenges the idea that “traditional indigenous womxn [are] silent and obedient to male authority” proposed by colonial heteropatriarchal influences (Schmidt, 9).
+The call for rematriation challenges the idea that "traditional indigenous womxn [are] silent and obedient to male authority" proposed by colonial heteropatriarchal influences (Schmidt, 9).
 Rematriation refocuses the discussion onto women as powers of transformative change and leaders within their communities, working to decolonize the harmful narratives of Indigenous women as subservient.
 Rematriation is not just about the returning to the Sacred Mother, but it includes returning cultural practices, matriarchal lineages, and overall respect for Native women.

 Language is also an important avenue for which to expand rematriation efforts.
 Anthropology, especially the subfield of archaeology, has been a tool employed by the nation-state to rewrite and erase the histories of Native communities often through the idea that Indigenous people are stuck within the confines of history.
-This can be seen in the many successful instances of settler-colonial erasure of First Nations’ languages.
+This can be seen in the many successful instances of settler-colonial erasure of First Nations' languages.
 Archaeologists and linguistic anthropologists have historically contributed to this issue by means of language databases and archives based on colonial practices.
-Majority of these problems stem from objective uses of Indigenous knowledge and languages such as the sharing of sacred materials outside of the respected community and failure to share these materials with the appropriate individuals who should have access to them (Meissner, 14).
+Majority of these problems stem from objective uses of Indigenous knowledge and languages such as the sharing of sacred materials outside of the community and failure to share these materials with the appropriate individuals who should have access to them (Meissner, 14).
 Indigenous activists argue that academic institutions, especially universities, must rematriate language archives.
 This unique facet of rematriation displays how the practice differentiates itself from feminism; rematriation demands the (re)establishment of Indigenous sovereignty and self-determination.